-This is my personal favourite because it’s not only the easiest to tie, but incredibly useful.
-The Improved Clinch Knot is strong, but also easy to tie.
+This is my personal favourite because it’s not only the easiest to tie, but incredibly useful and quite strong.
 This makes it perfect for you if you’re a beginner or a recreational angler.

-It may not be the strongest, but it’s very suitable for pan fishing, being easy to tie, but more than strong enough for panfish.
+It may not be the strongest, but it can already cover a wide range of applications.
+It’s very suitable for pan fishing since it’s easy to tie, but still more than strong enough for panfish.